Skip to main content Skip to navigation

 Unfortunately, many moth species are in decline in the UK.
 This trend is significant because moths are not only excellent indicator species of environmental health but they are also a vital part of the food chain and many species, including birds and bats, rely on themLink opens in a new window.

-This event is free of charge and is open to students, staff and the general public.
+This event is open to students and staff.
 Places are limited so sign-up is essential.

 Attending this survey also contributes to the Warwick Award.